Why we like this location:

 Life vests are required.
 For release times, call 770-945-1466 or listen to 1610AM and while on the water, pay attention to water levels by keeping in mind the water level with respect to a reference rock or structure.
 During a release, the Chattahoochee can rise as much as several feet in minutes.
 The water is near 48 degrees, low enough to bring on hypothermia and hamper efforts to swim to shore in rising waters.
 Most club members bring a float tube for extra safety

 Little Mill Rd, Cumming GA 30041

-Most fisherman access the river from the West side of the dam and head downhill.
+Most fisher persons access the river from the West side of the dam and head downhill.
 Expect to pay for parking.
 There are two parking areas.
 The first one on the right is used by fly fishers that want to hike down to the lower shoals and Bowman Island.
-Most fisherman continue on and park in the main lot where there is a restroom.
+Most continue on and park in the main lot where there is a restroom.

 Join the Atlanta Fly Fishing Club!